-What you must pay when you get these services In-Network Services that are covered for you Durable medical equipment (DME) and related supplies 20% coinsurance Prior authorization may be required for some Durable Medical Equipment (DME).
+What you must pay when you get these Services that are covered for you services In-Network Diabetes self-management training, diabetic services and supplies (continued) For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions.
+Durable medical equipment (DME) and related supplies 20% coinsurance Prior authorization may be required for some Durable Medical Equipment (DME).
 (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.Medicare.PacificSource.com.
+The most recent list of suppliers is available on our website at www.medicare.pacificSource.com .
 Emergency care \$90 copay per visit No prior authorization required.
-For coverage outside of the \$0 copay if admitted to United States, see Worldwide coverage.
-For additional the hospital from the covered services, see Global emergency and travel emergency room within assistance.
-72 hours.
-Emergency care refers to services that are: If you receive emergency Furnished by a provider qualified to furnish care at an out-of-network emergency services, and hospital and need Needed to evaluate or stabilize an emergency inpatient care after your medical condition. emergency condition A medical emergency is when you, or any other prudent is stabilized, you must layperson with an average knowledge of health and return to an in-network medicine, believe that you have medical symptoms that hospital in order for your require immediate medical attention to prevent loss of life, care to continue to be loss of a limb, or loss of function of a limb.
-The medical covered or you must symptoms may be an illness, injury, severe pain, or a have your inpatient care medical condition that is quickly getting worse.
+For coverage outside of the United States, see Worldwide coverage .
+For additional covered services, see Global emergency and travel assistance . \$0 copay if admitted to the hospital from the emergency room within 72 hours.
+Emergency care refers to services that are: 12 Hours.
+Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.